 Applying for a divorce: Finding the information you need

-Information is available from the court to help manage straightforward applications for dissolution of A voluntary, formal and legally binding agreement between two people to have a permanent relationship together.
-There must be a statement in front of official witnesses who register the marriage with the authorities.
-See also cohabitation; de facto; divorce; domestic relationship. (e.g. where the divorce application is not contested by the other A person or organisation directly involved in a court case.
-Parties include the plaintiff or applicant, the defendant, and any third party added to the action, but not independent witnesses. and no children are involved).
-The Family Court website (www.familycourt.gov.au) also hosts a resources page for self-represented litigants.
-Also see Chapter 4.1: Marriage and divorce.
+Information is available from the court to help manage straightforward applications for dissolution of marriage (e.g. where the divorce application is not contested by the other party and no children are involved).
+The Family Court website (www.familycourt.gov.au) has a resources page for self-represented litigants.
+(Also see Chapter 4.1: Marriage and divorce.)

-The Family Court provides an online e-filing option for couples or sole applicants seeking to apply for a divorce.
-You must pay a fee to lodge an application for a divorce, even if it is straightforward.
-The fees are listed on the Family Court’s website.
+The Family Court provides online e-filing for couples and sole applicants applying for a divorce.
+You must pay a fee to lodge a divorce application, even if it is straightforward.
+The fees are listed on the Family Court’s website (www.familycourt.gov.au).
 Fee reductions are available in some circumstances.

 When your relationship has broken down, it can be difficult to deal with your ex-partner in court, particularly if they have legal representation and you do not.
 Where family violence is alleged, there are rules about one or both both parties having legal representation for a least some of the hearing, to prevent a victim-survivor being cross-examined by the alleged perpetrator.

 It is strongly advised that you seek legal advice if the family law matter is complex (e.g. if there are disagreements about the care of children or the division of property, and where family violence has occurred).